We do not breed Scottish Folds, and we never will. Ever. Find out why...

 Choosing a healthy breed of cat will save you heart ache, time and a lot of money.
 It will also mean that you are not supporting the breeding of animals who are born to suffer.

-Find out if we have any British Shorthair kittens available.
+- Find out if we have any British Shorthair kittens available by visiting our kitten page, or contacting us.